Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Foliation construction and large-sphere limit

-and because of (\ref{estidgcolo}), we do not have an estimate on $|\xi|$ like in (\ref{estixi}).
-Therefore we have a worst control on $(\overline{D} G^\prime_{3,r})|_{\xi(r)} (a)$ (see (\ref{dg3esti})), which also implies that we don't have a good estimate on $|\xi'|$ which was crucial to show that the family of surfaces form a foliation. \end{remark}
+Compared with~\eqref{DGexp}, this bound yields less precise control on the growth of~$G_r$ with respect to~$\xi$.
+In particular, we can no longer obtain an estimate for~$|\xi|$ as in~\eqref{estixi}.
+This, in turn, results in a weaker bound on \((\Bar{D} G'_{3,r})|_{\xi(r)}(a)\) (see~\eqref{dg3esti}), which also implies that we do not have a good estimate on~$|\xi'|$, a quantity that was crucial in proving that the family of surfaces forms a foliation.